The 67 Eldorado´s waterpump is defective

 UPDATE 03/09: The parts from Arizona Vintage parts already arrived within a couple of days after ordering!
 Wow thats fast!
 Now I need some time and warmer temperatures to install them...

-my friend Richard drilling out the snapped off bolts...
+My friend Richard drilling out the snapped off bolts...

 Normally the thermostat is in there.
 You can see the mounting holes from where we drilled out the bolts.
 Unfortunately the threads did not survive this treatment...